Arnhem: 18th and 19th century

-The Battle of Arnhem
+20th century

+World War II

+During the German occupation (World War II), the occupiers operated a subcamp of the Herzogenbusch concentration camp in the city.

-In the Second World War (1939–1945), during Operation Market Garden (September 1944), the British 1st Airborne Division, under the command of Major-General Roy Urquhart, and the Polish 1st Independent Parachute Brigade were given the task of securing the bridge at Arnhem.
+During Operation Market Garden (September 1944), the British 1st Airborne Division, under the command of Major-General Roy Urquhart, and the Polish 1st Independent Parachute Brigade were given the task of securing the bridge at Arnhem.

 Glider infantry and paratrooper units were landed into the area on 17 September and later.
 The bulk of the force was dropped rather far from the bridge and never met their objective.
 A small element of the British 1st Airborne, the 2nd Parachute Battalion under Lieutenant Colonel John D. Frost, managed to make its way as far as the bridge but was unable to secure both sides.
 The British troops encountered stiff resistance from the German 9th and 10th SS Panzer Divisions, which had been stationed in and around the city.

 The British force at the bridge eventually ran out of ammunition and was captured on 21 September, and a full withdrawal of the remaining forces was made on 26 September.
 These events were dramatized in the 1977 movie A Bridge Too Far.
 (The bridge scenes in the movie were shot in Deventer, where a similar bridge over the IJssel was available, as the area around Arnhem bridge had changed too much to represent WWII-era Arnhem).
 As a tribute, the rebuilt bridge was renamed 'John Frost Bridge' after the commander of the paratroopers.
 The official commemoration is 17 September.

 The current bridge is the third almost-identical bridge built at the same spot.
 The Dutch Army destroyed the first bridge when the German Army invaded the Netherlands in 1940.
 The second bridge was destroyed by the United States Army Air Forces shortly after the 1944 battle.

-Liberation

 A second battle of Arnhem took place in April 1945 when the city was liberated by the British 49th (West Riding) Infantry Division fighting as part of the First Canadian Army.
 The inhabitants of the city, who had been forcibly evacuated by the Germans during and after the battle, returned in the summer of 1945.
 The reconstruction of Arnhem took until 1969 to finally be completed.

 Just outside Arnhem, in the town of Oosterbeek the Commonwealth War Graves Commission built the Arnhem Oosterbeek War Cemetery which contains the graves of most of those killed during the September landings, and many of those killed in later fighting in the area.

+1945–1999

-The city also hosted the 1980 Summer Paralympics.
+Arnhem hosted the 1980 Summer Paralympics.

+21st century

+On 6 March 2025, a major city fire broke out in Arnhem.
+The fire destroyed a block of shops and upstairs apartments in the historic city center.